-Izmir, Turkey: top 5 foodie tips for eating like a local
+Top 5 foodie tips for eating like a local in Izmir

 Gevrek and boyoz

-While walking around, you will see many street “gevrek” or “boyoz” sellers in their food-carts.
-Boyoz is a delicious pastry served with baked eggs and brewed tea, it’s a gift of Jews to Izmir and comes from the Sephardic cuisine.
+While walking around, you will see many street “gevrek” or “boyoz” being sold in food-carts in the city.
+Boyoz is a delicious pastry served with baked eggs and brewed tea, often known as a gift from the Jewish community to Izmir and comes from the Sephardic cuisine.
 In the bakeries in Alsancak you can find different variations of boyoz, such as boyoz with artichoke, spinach, cheese, and tahini.
-Although “gevrek” looks like the other types of bagels found in other cities, it’s is a pastry unique to Izmir.
-It is soaked in molasses before baking.
-This method comes from the Caucasian Turks tradition.
+Although “gevrek” looks like the other types of bagels found in other cities, it’s a pastry unique to Izmir.
+It is soaked in molasses before baking and this method comes from the Caucasian Turks tradition.
 A hot, crispy and fragrant gevrek with plenty of sesame makes a great breakfast when served with a slice of goat cheese, fresh tomatoes, green pepper and a glass of well-brewed tea.
 You can find gevreks at all hours of the day in special glass-fronted cabinets found all over the city as well as in bakeries in Alsancak.

-Then head to Kemeralti Bazaar which is located only 1 km away from Park Inn by Radisson Izmir.
-Find a little local cafe and order a Turkish coffee.
-We have a saying in Turkish, “A cup of Turkish coffee is remembered for 40 years.”
+After you’ve devoured this fragrant sesame snack, head to the Kemeraltı Bazaar which is located just a 10-minute car ride away from Park Inn by Radisson Izmir.
+Find a little local cafe and order a Turkish coffee, which will be one of the best coffees you will ever have!
+In fact, there is a saying in Turkish: “A cup of Turkish coffee is remembered for 40 years.”

-Kamaralti Bazar is great for shopping.
-Don’t forget to check antique shops, old churches as you enjoy unique architecture.
-You’ll probably get hungry sooner or later from wandering around, so head to a “kumpir” place and find yourself a seat.
-Kumpir are baked potatoes or jacket potatoes with cheese and butter whipped with rich toppings.
+Kamaraltı Bazaar is great for shopping, but don’t forget to check out some of the antique shops, old churches there as you enjoy the unique architecture.
+You’ll probably get hungry sooner or later with all the wandering around, so head to a “kumpir” place and find yourself a seat.
+Kumpir is a traditional baked potato or jacket potatoes with cheese and butter whipped with rich toppings.

 Mussels & beer